ItzARubix/ASIGOCore/README.md

 #### End step
 The turn player declares that they are ending their turn and the other player begins from the Draw step again.

+### Advanced rules
+Although the primary game loop is meant to be relatively straightforward, the game itself is a little bit more complicated than this list would let on.

+#### The Outlet
+The Outlet is my implementation of the Chain (from the _Yu-Gi-Oh!
+Trading Card Game_) into **ASIGOC**.
+The Outlet is where effects go before they occur.
+Specifically:
+1. On activation of an Item, Ace, or the activated effect of a Weapon, the effect that is written on the card is added to the Outlet
+2. Whenever a Weapon is moved onto the field from the hand, an effect is added to the Outlet.
+For Weapons that have an "On entered effect" written on them, that effect is the one that is added to the Outlet, and for all other Weapons, a blank effect is added to the Outlet (meaning that nothing will occur on resolution).

+Once no more effects are being added to the Outlet, resolution occurs, meaning that all effects that are currently in the Outlet occur in the reverse order that they were added.
+If an effect in the Outlet is nullified (there are certain cards which nullify effects that are currently in the Outlet) then that effect does not occur when it is reached as the Outlet is being resolved.

+Effects cannot be added to the Outlet once it starts resolving, until it is completely empty.

+#### Priority
+This one's pretty simple: Whenever an effect is added to the Outlet, the player who did not add that effect has priority when adding the next effect.
+If they have no effects that they wish to add, they pass priority to the other player, and once both players pass, the Outlet resolves.

+Whenever the turn player wishes to move to the next step, they must also first pass priority to their opponent, who may activate effects.
+If they choose not to activate effects, the game moves onto the next step, but if they do activate an effect, the standard Outlet rules apply, and after resolution, we do NOT move onto the next step.
+Instead, the turn player now remains in the original step and may take more actions if they'd like.
+If they wish to move onto the next step, the entire process repeats itself.